Pondok Modern Darussalam Gontor: Orientation

-The scholarly orientation at PMDG is aimed at forming a person with devout Islamic faith and morals and can serve the community at the same time.
+The scholarly orientation at PMDG is aimed at forming a person with devout Islamic faith and morals who can serve the community at the same time.
 PMDG proclaimed that "education is more important than teaching".
-There are four major outlines of the direction and purpose of education at PMDG, which are the education for community, simplicity, no partying, and demanding knowledge of God.
-As a modern pesantren, the curriculum of PMDG covers both traditional Islamic educational and the secular educational materials.
+There are four major outlines of the direction and purpose of education at PMDG, which are education for the community, simplicity, no partying, and demanding knowledge of God.
+As a modern pesantren, the curriculum of PMDG covers both traditional Islamic educational and secular educational materials.

 Foreign partnerships

-Pondok Modern Darussalam Gontor aims to reflect the leading international Islamic educational institutions, and it has established partnerships with the four educational institutions which heavily influenced the school orientation.
-The main partnership is with Al-Azhar University of Cairo, Egypt, which has a vast waqf and scholarly resources, which able to send scholars across the world and provide scholarships for thousands of students from various parts of the world to study at the university.
-The others institutions are Aligarh Muslim University in India, Shanggit in Mauritania, and Santiniketan in India.
+Pondok Modern Darussalam Gontor aims to reflect the leading international Islamic educational institutions, and it has established partnerships with the four educational institutions that heavily influenced the school orientation.
+The main partnership is with Al-Azhar University of Cairo, Egypt, which has a vast waqf and scholarly resources, which can send scholars across the world and provide scholarships for thousands of students from various parts of the world to study at the university.
+The other institutions are Aligarh Muslim University in India, Shanggit in Mauritania, and Santiniketan in India.